1. basic issues

 - or with time limit in a smaller, subordinate assembly; there also faster decisions are to be possible.

-For these individual cases also applies: In the SB an odd number of employee representatives is reduced to an even number, so there is 1 employee representative less: If e.g. a SB normally has 5 employee representatives, now only 4 employee representatives remain, 2 of them are directly elected by labor unions.
+For these individual cases also applies: In the SB an odd number of members of the employees is reduced to an even number, so there is 1 member of the employees less: If e.g. a SB normally has 5 members of the employees, now only 4 remain, 2 of them are directly elected by labor unions.

 c) In deviation from a) and b) there could be an additional regulation for companies

-with big financial value that have only very few employees: The employees have only 1 employee representative in the SB,
+with big financial value that have only very few employees: The employees have only 1 SB‑member,

 and this one was directly elected by unions.
 And the shareholders receive an additional seat.